fwmechanic/k_edit/docs/musings.md

 might be now, nor what it might become later when they decide to change it.
 It won't have my interests first and foremost anyway, and will be subject to change at any time w/o notice, so why should I even bother?

+### Summary

+Yes, it has been a huge amount of work (a multi-decade, near-lifetime project) to create and maintain K.  Obviously.
+But it's a labor of love, and a long-term investment that has paid off for me.
+And the long term investment has been secured by some major achievements I've made comparatively recently:

+1. Switch to compile for Windows using GCC.
+This was (is still) enabled by the Nuwen MinGW -x64 GCC package which I discovered some years ago (thanks STL!!!).
+Once this was accomplished, it set the stage for
+1. Ability to build K as a Linux ncurses app (on Ubuntu Linux).
+The ability to build K on the two most dominant OS platforms of the day (and with the number of these declining rathe than increasing) means I (or anyone who might choose) will be able to continue to use K for as long as either platform and the GCC implementation of the C++ language continue to be mainstream platforms.

+Does this mean I can "rest on my laurels"?
+Well, the only "laurel" is having K available to me, but: YES.